-Did you know that the average American eats somewhere in the neighborhood of 3,000 to 4,500 calories during a holiday turkey dinner?
-Whew!
-No wonder most of us take l-o-n-g naps afterward!
-When it’s time to waddle up to the dessert table, we can pack on another 300+ calories with just one slice of pumpkin pie!
+Did you know that the average American eats somewhere in the neighborhood of 3,000 to 4,500 calories during a holiday dinner?
+That’s nearly double the recommended average daily intake of 2,000 calories for women and 2,500 for men.
+When it’s time to waddle up to the dessert table, we can pack on another 500-plus calories with just one slice of pecan pie!

 So, how can you avoid eating up to 25% of your daily calories in one serving of dessert?
 Try substituting high-fat and -sugar ingredients with ones that have fewer calories and, in some cases, more fiber (which helps to offset the carbohydrate count).

 Healthy desserts are not too good to be true.
 You can find many delicious, sweet recipes; the key is to look at the ingredients.
 Nutritious ingredients such as dark chocolate, oats, maple syrup, almond flour, coconut oil, walnuts, almonds, unsweetened yogurt and berries (such as blackberries, blueberries and raspberries) can all be used.

 When cooking with substitutions, you may need to make slight adjustments to baking temperatures and times, depending on the ingredients used.
 Try these tricks, which have almost no effect on flavor: